econia-labs/econia-v5/doc/architecture-specification.md

    fill-or-kill orders.
 1. The intermediate match result `SHALL` be made publicly available during runtime via an oracle function.
+1. For order types that do not require a two-phase model, matching `SHALL` be evaluated on the fly to reduce overhead associated with the prepare/commit paradigm.

 ### Eviction